Addressing Dishonesty and AI

 Examples of assessments that are specific to your course and your discipline

 “In class we worked through two close readings of poems by Emily Dickinson, and we eventually decided to name this process “Dickinsonian reading.”
 For this short essay, use the four-step process we designed together to analyze a third Dickinson poem and a poem of your choice from one of Emily’s contemporaries in our course anthology.
 Analyze each poem individually and then describe how successful you feel the use of this close reading approach works for Dickinson’s contemporary’s poem.
-Greater details about this assignment will be available in our course learning management system.
+Greater details about this assignment will be available in our Brightspace course.
 I’m excited to see how our methods work for you!”

 8. Have students analyze and evaluate writing generated by AI and make critical decisions about their own writing